Specialty Podcast: The Construction Industry Landscape and How Contractors Should Manage Their Surety Portfolios

 Michael Cusack (06:54):

 In my interaction with all our customers.
 I mean, we underscore the fact that we work for them.
 They are the client, but we try to give them the best advice we can objectively.
 And at the same time at the end of the day, really push us and the organization to achieve whatever the outcome or goal is that our clients would set for themselves and the organization.
 That's a key distinction.
-We always work for the client first, that that's what we do.
+We always work for the client first, that's what we do.
 And that's our mission and our passion around the business.
 I'd like to touch on a couple of, industry issues, construction issues, and challenges that our clients are facing in the marketplace.
 I mean, how would you suggest that contractors prepare to manage the risk of say supply chain or the massive inflation that they're dealing with now in the marketplace every day?

 Chris Murphy (07:40):

-There's no easy answer to that.
-Or obviously, we would be sharing that across the countryside, but if you think of contracting, it's all about estimating future costs in this inflationary period, the challenges are pretty evident.
-You know, no one has a: Hey, here's exactly how that ought to be handled, but I think it's a type of conversation that's meaningful to a client when it's tailored to that client's issue.
+There's no easy answer to that or obviously, we would be sharing that across the countryside, but if you think of contracting, it's all about estimating future costs in this inflationary period.
+The challenges are pretty evident.
+You know, no one has a: Hey, here's exactly how that ought to be handled.
+But I think it's a type of conversation that's meaningful to a client when it's tailored to that client's issue.
 So, if we said, well, you ought to do this thing well, that might apply to somebody beautifully, but it may not apply to somebody else.
-So, it's very individualized, but trying to find ways to encourage balanced risk-taking and creative approaches to seek fair with owners or general or trade contractors, that's an area I think we can be particularly effective in.
+So, it's very individualized, but trying to find ways to encourage balanced risk-taking and creative approaches to seek fairness with owners or general or trade contractors, that's an area I think we can be particularly effective in.
 I think in a lot of cases, we're just helpful in letting a contractor client talk through something that they're wrestling with, and it might be, we might have a nugget of: Hey, here's something that, you know, I'm aware of that was a successful and an area that might be useful to you.
 It might not be useful to you, but even if it's not, it might either affirm what they were already planning or give them just enough of a trigger to think of some alternative approach.
 And so those conversations, they don't come with a prescription typically, but the outcome tends to be pretty positive.
-But overall, I think our ability to earnestly listen to understand, and then apply our experience and creativity to solutions is what we deliver in a way that clients may find uniquely valuable.
+But overall, I think our ability to earnestly listen to and understand, and then apply our experience and creativity to solutions is what we deliver in a way that clients may find uniquely valuable.
 I think it's a missed opportunity and not at least explore what we offer at Alliant, and then people can decide for themselves if it's for them, or not.

 Michael Cusack (09:21):

-I think particularly in these more volatile times with the economic challenges that we're dealing with, I think it it's more important than ever for contractors to be highly organized and very disciplined and be being organized with purchasing up to front and locking down kind of major suppliers, well in advance of the start of projects and really understanding when to push back on the owner and have the owner assume some of the risks of supply chain and some of the inflation factors that contractors are trying to manage cause volatility is right now at an all-time high.
+I think particularly in these more volatile times with the economic challenges that we're dealing with, I think it's more important than ever for contractors to be highly organized and very disciplined and be being organized with purchasing up front and locking down kind of major suppliers, well in advance of the start of projects and really understanding when to push back on the owner and have the owner assume some of the risks of supply chain and some of the inflation factors that contractors are trying to manage cause volatility is right now at an all-time high.
 So, I think we appreciate that insight, great advice.
 You know, we're thrilled that you're with us at Alliant, we've been working together for over 20 years, and I certainly respect your acumen around the business, your insight, and all matters related to construction and share your passion for doing the right thing for clients and being there to answer the bell and provide kind of that really meaningful and insightful expertise and advice to clients at the times that they really need it most.
 I think you're going to enjoy your time with Alliant.
 We're looking forward to working with you, we're looking forward to having you lead our surety practice, and I have every expectation that you're going to do a great job for us and to have a lot of fun and enjoy another facet of your career for the next 20 years.

 Chris Murphy (10:42):